Pay into the fund to offset development

 - Applicant makes the payment into the Biodiversity Conservation Fund.

-The certificate issued by the BCT may be used by the proponent to demonstrate to the consent authority that the relevant offset obligation consent condition(s) has been met.
+You can use the certificate issued by the BCT to prove to the consent authority (e.g. local Council) that the relevant consent condition has been met.

 If a development proponent holds an offset obligation that was calculated using the BioBanking Assessment Methodology (BBAM) or Framework for Biodiversity Assessment (FBA), they will need to seek a ‘statement of reasonable equivalence of biodiversity credits’ from the Department of Planning and Environment (DPE) before obtaining a Charge Quote to make a payment into the Biodiversity Conservation Fund.
 For further information about equivalence statements, please visit the DPE website, call 1800 931 717 or email: [email protected]